CartoDB/carto-workshop/README.md

 We are casting the JSON field to a string using `::text` at the result of `json_agg` function.
 This allows displaying the result in Franchise, however in real applications your postgres client will convert it into text for you.

+You can read a bit more about this on this [blog post](https://geomaticblog.net/2017/02/20/aggregating-points/) on the topic.

 ## `LATERAL`